 Fountain Park is such a beautiful little neighborhood, directly north of the Central West End, but possessing the exact same housing stock of its more wealthy neighborhood to the south.
-There are well preserved buildings, and then there are complete… Continue Reading
+Update: The building below continues to deteriorate as of April… Continue Reading

+Update: See the houses above in the spring of 2019.
 The “Central West End” is an artificial construct!
-It was all one giant neighborhood, known as the West End (which still exists as a smaller neighborhood to the west), before redlining separated out the part north of Delmar and condemned… Continue Reading
+It was all one giant neighborhood, known as the West End (which still exists as a smaller neighborhood to the west), before… Continue Reading

 Interesting, my gut told me this was a Presbyterian church originally, but it was in fact Roman Catholic.
 It sits at the corner of Page and Whittier.
 It opened in 1897 and closed in 1992.
 It once possessed a pyramid… Continue Reading